 Many products on store shelves claim to boost or support immunity.
 But the concept of boosting immunity actually makes little sense scientifically.
 In fact, boosting the number of cells in your body — immune cells or others — is not necessarily a good thing.
 For example, athletes who engage in "blood doping" — pumping blood into their systems to boost their number of blood cells and enhance their performance — run the risk of strokes.

 Attempting to boost the cells of the immune system is especially complicated because there are so many different kinds of cells in the immune system that respond to so many different microbes in so many ways.
 Which cells should you boost, and to what number?
 So far, scientists do not know the answer.
 What is known is that the body is continually generating immune cells.
 Certainly it produces many more lymphocytes than it can possibly use.
 The extra cells remove themselves through a natural process of cell death called apoptosis — some before they see any action, some after the battle is won.
-No one knows how many cells or what kinds of cells the immune system needs to function at its optimum level.
+No one knows how many cells or what the best mix of cells the immune system needs to function at its optimum level.